angelnu/LorawanSensor/README.md

 This project requires [Platformio](https://platformio.org/) and the [STM32 Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 Both need to be installed and available in the PATH.

 Keys for each detected device will be stored under `config/devices.ini`.
-Before you run for the first time please create the file and include your app EUI.
+Before you run for the first time please create the file and include your app EUI (or modify afterwards).
 You can create this by registering a new app at the [TTN](https://console.thethingsnetwork.org/applications) console.
 The file should have:
 ```
 [global]
 appeui = <your app EUI>